BoolBySigma/FetchBuildArtifact/overview.md

 * **Project**: Project from where to fetch the build artifact.
 * **Build Definition**: Build definition from where to fetch build artifact.
 * **Build Artifact Name**: Name of the artifact to fetch, eg. 'drop'.
 * **Target Directory**: The directory where to download the artifact.
-Must be an existing directory.
 Leaving it blank defaults to source root directory and is equal to using <code>$(Build.SourcesDirectory)</code>.

+Example: Fetching build artifact 'drop' to target directory '$(Build.SourcesDirectory)' will create directory '$(Build.SourcesDirectory)/drop' containing the artifact contents.

 ## Having Problems?